Lughi97/pAIng/README.md

   <br>
          | sin(θ)  0   cos(θ)  |
   <br>
-  is used to calculate the new outgoing direction.
-  Then the rb.velocity is updated with the new direction and maintain the same speed.
+  Then the rb.velocity is updated with the new direction while mantaining the same speed.

 <details>
  <summary>Click here to show/hide the <code>BounceOffWall()</code> method...</summary>